 Can I make a walk-in appointment?

 We welcome walk-in appointments as long as we have openings available!
 Please note that our tutors need at least 15 minutes to prepare for your session.
 If you walk in, we will help you create the appointment on our scheduler so that you can upload materials pertaining to your project.
 These materials will provide information for our records and will ensure that you receive follow-up emails describing what was covered in the session and providing advice for your next steps.
 You are welcome to get a cup of coffee, check your email, or do other work while you wait for your tutor to prepare.
 Walk-ins should plan to spend at least 70 minutes in the GCC, uploading information, waiting for their tutor to prepare, and participating in the 50-minute tutoring session.

 Can I make an appointment for advice on how to manage a team project or how to communicate with my team members?

 Yes.
 Since not all of our tutors have expertise in team communication, email us at firstname.lastname@example.org to arrange an appointment to talk about team communication.

-The GCC also offers group tutoring appointments.
+We also offer group tutoring appointments for groups who want to work on a project together.
 Simply select "Team Projects" on our scheduler and fill out the appointment form to reserve one.
 We ask you to please book these kinds of appointments at least 24 hours in advance of your session, in order to secure the best space for your group.